Marine from Bridgeport, Connecticut awarded for saving toddler

-B-Roll of Lance Cpl.
+Interview of Lance Cpl.
 Alyssa David being awarded the Navy and Marine Corps Commendation Medal for heroic service during a ceremony at Marine Corps Air Station New River, North Carolina, January 22, 2020.
 Davis, a native of Bridgeport, Connecticut, serves as a maintenance administrative specialist at Marine Light Attack Helicopter Squadron 167.
 On the night of September 25, 2020, David came upon the scene of a vehicle collision where a tractor trailer struck a truck along Kingston Highway in Jacksonville, North Carolina.
 She immediately took charge of the scene, directed bystanders to call 911, and was able to triage and extract a toddler from the backseat of the car.
-(U.S. Marine Corps video by WO Bryan Nygaard and Cpl.
+(U.S. Marine Corps video by Cpl.
+Damarias Arias and Cpl.
 Chelsi Woodman)

 |Date Taken: